paichul/Behavioral-Cloning/README.md

 For the details please see the paper here.

-# Neural Network Artchitecture

-# Layer-by-Layer Attention Map Visualization
+# Intermediate Layer Attention Map Visualization
+Unsupervised Road Segmentation for Convolutional Layer 1

+Unsupervised Lane Marking Detection for Convolutional Layer 2,3

 # Software Dependencies